Skip to main content

 Higher Chinese in Singapore: Worth It and How to Excel

-Higher Chinese offers PSLE bonus points but demands significant effort.
-Learn who should take it, how to prepare, and strategies to help your child succeed.
+Higher Chinese offers SAP posting advantage and JC Mother Tongue exemption but demands effort.
+Who should take it, how to prepare, and key strategies.

 As a multilingual educator at Ancourage Academy with experience teaching Chinese at various levels, I have guided many families through this decision.
-The answer depends on your child's specific circumstances, not just potential bonus points.
+The answer depends on your child's specific circumstances, not just the admissions advantages.

 What Is Higher Chinese?